How to Stop Dogs from Chewing

 4. Make sure that your dog is getting plenty of exercise and attention.
 Take him for walks or play fetch in the backyard.
 This will help him release some energy and prevent him from getting bored.

-5. Buy a taste/chew deterrent spray that is intended to stop dogs from inappropriate chewing.
-Deterrent sprays are particularly useful when dogs are chewing or excessively licking on bandages, casts, and other hard surfaces.
+5. Buy a dog chewing deterrent spray that is intended to stop dogs from inappropriate chewing.
+A dog repellent spray is particularly useful to stop chewing or excessively licking on bandages, casts, and other hard surfaces.